jma1795/mint-yz-theme/README.md

 Check your system is not too old for this theme to work properly.
 This theme works well on Linux Mint 19.x and Linux Mint 20.x.
 (GTK 3.24)
 **Entirely tested and re-tested** on LinuxMint Cinnamon 20.3, and quickly tested on Mint Mate 20.3 and Mint Xfce 20.3.

 FIRST, Go to the [LATEST RELEASE](https://github.com/SebastJava/mint-yz-theme/releases/latest) page.
-1. Click on the **mint-yz-theme_X.x.x.zip** to download
+There, click on the **mint-yz-theme_X.x.x.zip** to download.
-2. Click on the **INSTALLER.sh** to download

-NEXT, choose one of the following methods to install:
+NEXT, CHOOSE ONE OF THE FOLLOWING METHODS TO INSTALL:

 **Method 1: automatic installer**
+1. Extract (unzip) the zip you just downloaded
-Go to your Download directory, and double-click on the INSTALLER.sh to "Run in Terminal".
+2. Open this directory containing the files you extracted, and double-click on the INSTALLER.sh to "Run in Terminal"

 **Method 2: Command Line Interface (CLI)**
 Open your terminal and do this: